ferreiraapfernanda/alura-cursos/iniciante-backend-php/php-ii/noted.md

 :white_check_mark: :on: 1.
 Autoloading de classes

-2. DAO - Data Access Object
+2. :on: DAO - Data Access Object

 3. Herança